Q. How big are the class sizes?

 Q. Which schools do children go on to?

 A. One of Gayhurst’s strengths is that it caters for families who wish to follow either the independent or the state grammar school systems.
 There is a list of ‘next schools’ on the website.
 Slightly more than half the children tend to go to Bucks grammar schools.
-The remainder go to a variety of schools including Eton, Rugby, Wellington, Merchant Taylors, Berkhamsted, Royal Masonic, Shiplake and many others.
+The remainder go to a variety of schools including Eton, Piper’s Corner, Rugby, Claires Court, Wellington, Merchant Taylors, Berkhamsted, Royal Masonic, Shiplake and many others.
 For more details, please click here to see the link to Future Schools.